seamplex/feenox/examples/examples.md

 # Non-dimensional transient heat conduction on a cylinder

-Let us solve a dimensinless transient problem over a cylinder.
+Let us solve a dimensionless transient problem over a cylinder.
 Conductivity and heat capacity are unity.
 Initial condition is a linear temperature profile along the $x$ axis: